Face style. Downloads at 512px.

 Line up 2 to 6 friends in one banner for a team or server.
 Add each member by username, by uploading a skin, or drop in the skin you already loaded above.

-The tool reads the front face of your skin, both modern 64x64 and legacy 64x32, and composites the head, body, arms and legs with the hat and jacket overlays on top.
-Choose classic or slim arms so the build matches your model exactly, then pick an output size and a transparent or coloured background.
+The tool reads the front faces of your skin, modern 64x64, legacy 64x32 and HD, and composites the head, body, arms and legs with the hat and jacket overlays on top.
+Slim arms are detected automatically, and you can flip the manual override any time.
+Load a skin by Java username or Bedrock gamertag, or drop in a PNG or WebP.

 The group portrait mode is built for friends, teams and whole servers.
 Add 2 to 6 members by username or by uploading their skins, then line them up as a row of faces or a row of full-body figures in a single banner image.
 It is an easy way to make a shared team icon, a Discord server banner or a thumbnail that shows everyone at once.